-- To show gratitude and respect, use both of your hands rather than one when giving or receiving something, even money.
-It’s seen as a gesture of respect.
+- To show gratitude and respect, use both of your hands instead of one when giving or receiving something, including money.
+It is seen as a gesture of respect.

 - Among Hindus, avoid touching women and holy men.
-In Nepal, people especially women, do not normally shakes hands when they greet one another, but instead press palms together in a prayer-like gesture known as “Namaste”.
+In Nepal, people, especially women, do not normally shake hands when greeting one another.
+Instead, they press their palms together in a prayer-like gesture known as “Namaste”.
 “Namaste” is widely preferred among the Nepalese.

-- Never eat beef in front of Hindus & Buddhist because beef is strictly prohibited among both Hindus and Buddhists.
-Cows are sacred in Nepal.
+- Never eat beef in front of Hindus or Buddhists.
+Beef is strictly prohibited among both Hindus and Buddhists, and cows are considered sacred in Nepal.

-- Remove your shoes when entering a home, temple or monastery (and leather items in Hindu temples) and avoid smoking and wearing scant dress in religious settings.
-Remember, some of the temples entrance may be prohibited for non-Hindus.
+- Remove your shoes when entering a home, temple, or monastery (and leather items in Hindu temples) and avoid smoking and wearing a scant dress in religious settings.
+Remember, some entrances of the temple may be prohibited for non-Hindus.

-- Don’t offer food to a Nepalese after tasting it, nor eat from a common pot, and avoid touching your lips to a shared drinking vessel.
+- Don’t offer food to a Nepalese after tasting it, nor eat from a common pot.
+And avoid touching a shared drinking vessel with your lips.

 - The sight of men holding hands is common, but men and women holding hands, and general acts of affection, are frowned upon.
 Do not do something that is totally alien to Nepalese culture.

 - Don’t lose your cool.
-Raising your voice or shouting is seen as extremely bad manners in Nepal too and will only make any problem worse.
+Raising your voice or shouting is seen as extremely bad manners in Nepal.
+And it only worsens the situation leading you to problems.

-- Don’t take photographs of locals, holy shrines & temples unless they have clearly given their consent.
+- Don’t take photographs of locals, holy shrines, and temples unless they have clearly given their consent.